- Target Area: The procedure focuses on the upper arms, specifically targeting the area from the underarm to the elbow.

 Frequently Asked Questions About Arm Lift

-Will I have visible scars?
-Scars are usually placed in less visible areas and fade over time.
+2. Will I have visible scars?
+Scars are usually placed in less visible areas and fade with time.